neal-nankivell/Ninquirer/README.md

  •Blue
 ```
 Using `Up`, `Down`, `Tab`, `j` and `k` to navigate between each option.
-Then using `Enter` to lock in a selection
+Then using `Enter` to make a selection.

 After a selection has been made:
 ```